• Skip to primary navigation

 Ingredients on a counter top.

 • Mandarin oranges - This is a broad category that includes several small, sweet citrus fruits.
 Mandarins, tangerines, clementines, or satsumas can be used interchangeably in this recipe.
 You may see them labeled as 'Cuties' or 'Sweeties' at US grocery stores.
+The orange used in the dressing could be substituted with an additional 2 mandarin oranges if desired.

 • Apples - You'll need about two large, sweet apples for this recipe (or three to four small apples).
 Use your favorite - fuji, honeycrisp, gala, and red delicious are all great choices.